EnviroDIY/ModularSensors/examples/ReadMe.md

 #### DRWI Mayfly 1.x LTE<!--! {#examples_drwi_mayfly1} -->

 The DRWI Mayfly 1.x LTE example uses the sensors and equipment used by most groups participating in the DRWI (Delaware River Watershed Initiative) Citizen Science project with the Stroud Water Research Center.
-It includes a Meter Hydros 21 (CTD) and a SIM7080G-based EnviroDIY LTEbee for communication.
+It includes a Meter Hydros 21 (CTD) and a SIM7080G-based EnviroDIY LTE Bee for communication.
 This example also makes use of the on-board light, temperature, and humidity sensors on the Mayfly 1.x.
 The results are saved to the SD card and posted to Monitor My Watershed.
 Only to be used with newer Mayfly v1.0 and v1.1 boards.

 - [Instructions for the Mayfly 1.x LTE DRWI Citizen Science example](https://envirodiy.github.io/ModularSensors/example_drwi_mayfly1.html)
 - [The Mayfly 1.x LTE DRWI Citizen Science example on GitHub](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/OutdatedExamples/DRWI_CitizenScience/DRWI_Mayfly1)